Mozenn/portfolio-app/posts/setup-keycloak-docker.md

 tags: ["Keycloak", "DevOps"]
 author: Gauthier
 date: 15 December 2021
+description: In this blog post, we are going to learn how to run Keycloak inside docker, using a dedicated PostgreSQL database also running in a docker container.
 ---

 In this blog post, we are going to learn how to run Keycloak inside docker, using a dedicated PostgreSQL database also running in a docker container.